The Gaggia Brera Superautomatic Espresso Machine Review

 Its front features a small, user-friendly interface that combines an intuitive LED screen and illuminated icon-style buttons.
-Less than 12 inches tall, this super automatic machine will easily feet underneath your kitchen cupboards.
+At just over 30 cm tall, this super automatic machine will easily fit underneath your kitchen cupboards.

 Brewing System – 4.5/5

 This super automatic espresso machine offers you a premium bean-to-cup experience, thanks to the high-quality brewing system.
-It features a bean hopper that can hold up to 8-oz of coffee beans and a flat ceramic burr grinder that retains more of the coffee beans’ aroma and flavor.
+It features a bean hopper that can hold up to 225 g of coffee beans and a flat ceramic burr grinder that retains more of the coffee beans’ aroma and flavour.
 Although it can be a bit noisy during operation.
-You can also scoop in your favorite pre ground coffee, thanks to the bypass doser.
+You can also scoop in your favourite pre ground coffee, thanks to the bypass doser.

 From the efficient stainless steel boiler to the rapid steam technology behind the Pannarello steam wand (that heats up in under 10 seconds), your morning coffee will be quick and easy, whether you want an espresso or a milk-based frothy drink.